tldr-pages/tldr/pages/osx/spotify.md

 # spotify

-> A command line interface to Spotify.
+> A command-line interface to Spotify.
 > More information: <https://github.com/hnarayanan/shpotify>.

 - Find a song by name and play it: